Diarrhea, Gas and Bloating

 No laughing matter

-Diarrhea is an increase in the frequency and decrease in the consistency of stools.
-It is a side effect that can arise when starting treatment.
-It often goes away after a few weeks, though, for some people, it remains an issue for years.
-Gas and bloating, sometimes to an uncomfortable extent, are also common in people with HIV.
+Diarrhea is an increase in the frequency of bowel movements and a decrease in the consistency of stools (poo).
+It is a side effect that can arise when starting a new treatment, and often goes away after a few weeks.
+However, for some people, diarrhea remains an issue for years.
+Abdominal gas and bloating are also common in people living with HIV, sometimes to an uncomfortable extent.
 Many of the causes of gas and bloating are similar to those that cause diarrhea.

-Diarrhea, gas and bloating can cause pain and embarrassment, particularly when their timing is unpredictable.
-They can make people unwilling to leave home because they don’t want to risk a humiliating incident in public.
-Diarrhea can become life-threatening when it causes the body to lose too much fluid or too many electrolytes (normal chemical compounds in the blood) or it contributes to wasting (serious, unwanted weight loss).
+Diarrhea, gas and bloating can cause pain and embarrassment, particularly when their timing or onset is unpredictable.
+These conditions can make people unwilling to leave home because they don’t want to risk an incident in public.
+Diarrhea can become life-threatening when it causes the body to lose too much fluid or too many electrolytes (normal chemical compounds in the blood) or it contributes to wasting (a serious health condition that leads to unwanted weight loss).

-There are many benefits to fully addressing the issues of diarrhea, gas and bloating, including an improvement in your quality of life.
-When you get rid of diarrhea or excessive gas:
+There are many benefits to addressing diarrhea, gas and bloating, including an improvement in your quality of life.
+When you get rid of diarrhea or excessive gas, you:

-• You reduce the painful irritation caused by diarrhea and you reduce the pain that accompanies bloating from gas.
+• reduce the painful irritation caused by diarrhea and reduce the pain that accompanies bloating from gas.

-• You normalize your daily life since you don’t have the constant interruptions and embarrassment of these conditions.
+• normalize your daily life since you don’t have the constant interruptions and embarrassment

-• Your sleep improves since you aren’t running to the bathroom in the night.
+• improve your sleep since you aren’t running to the bathroom in the night.

-• Your drugs work better since these medications will be absorbed at the levels needed for effective viral control.
+• ensure that your HIV drugs will be absorbed at the levels needed for effective viral control.

 Figuring out the cause

-It is important to report to your doctor any diarrhea that is frequent, watery, lasts for more than a couple of days or contains blood.
-Also report any on-going problems with gas or bloating.
+It is important to report to your healthcare provider any diarrhea that is frequent, watery, lasts for more than a couple of days or contains blood.
+Also report any ongoing problems with gas or bloating.

 These conditions have many causes and can be complex to address.
 HIV itself damages the gut by attacking immune cells there.
-Many HIV medications are a common cause of diarrhea, gas and bloating.
-However, they can also have causes unrelated to HIV disease, such as functional bowel disease (irritable bowel syndrome and inflammatory bowel disease), lactose intolerance or gluten sensitivity.
+Some people experience temporary and mild diarrhea, gas and bloating when starting a new HIV regimen, particularly one that contains protease inhibitors.
+However, these issues can also have causes unrelated to HIV, such as functional bowel disease (irritable bowel syndrome and inflammatory bowel disease), lactose intolerance or gluten sensitivity.
 Infections, including bacterial and parasitic infections, can also cause diarrhea.
 These causes can be dangerous and lead to severe health problems, such as wasting.
-The best approach is to see your doctor for a full workup to determine the specific cause or causes and to develop a comprehensive treatment strategy.
+The best approach is to see your healthcare provider for a full workup to determine the specific cause or causes, and to develop a comprehensive treatment strategy.

 Many medications, including antiretroviral medications and other medications used in the treatment of HIV, list diarrhea, gas and bloating among their possible side effects.
-Often these will be short-term side effects that will disappear after a few days or weeks of treatment.
+More often than not, these will be short-term side effects that disappear after a few days or weeks of treatment.
 In some cases, however, these side effects continue long-term.

-The number of medications often taken by people with HIV can make it difficult to tease out the cause of gastrointestinal symptoms.
-If the onset or sudden worsening of diarrhea, gas or bloating is tied to starting or switching to a medication, it’s a likely suspect.
-It is usually worth waiting for a few weeks to see if the problem clears up, especially if you are on otherwise effective antiretroviral therapy.
-If these side effects continue, however, it is important to discuss this with your doctor.
+The number of medications often taken by people living with HIV can make it difficult to tease out the cause of gastrointestinal symptoms.
+If the onset or sudden worsening of diarrhea, gas or bloating is tied to starting or switching a medication, then that medication is a likely suspect.
+It is usually worth waiting for a few weeks to see if the problem clears up, especially if your HIV viral load is undetectable.
+If these side effects continue, however, it is important to discuss this with your healthcare provider.

 Since diarrhea, gas and bloating have many causes, truly effective treatment requires thorough diagnosis.
 In addition to medications, these conditions can be the result of:

-• fat intolerance and malabsorption; can be improved by cutting back on dietary fat and taking lipase, the fat-digesting enzyme, with meals
+• fat intolerance and malabsorption, which can be improved by cutting back on dietary fat and by taking lipase, the fat-digesting enzyme, with meals

-• lactose intolerance; can be resolved by eliminating or decreasing the consumption of dairy products and by taking enzymes to break down lactose or casein when dairy products are eaten
+• lactose intolerance, which can be resolved by eliminating or decreasing the consumption of dairy products, or by taking enzymes to break down lactose or casein when dairy products are eaten

-• excessive sugar or caffeine, legumes (dried peas and beans) and raw broccoli or cauliflower
+• excessive sugar or caffeine intake, as well as some legumes (dried peas and beans) and raw broccoli or cauliflower

 • recently taking antibiotics